blaire9989/BEMsim3D/tutorial_individual.md

 #### Input Data

 Three input files are expected for simulations on each surface sample.
-Users choose a short name for each surface sample they wish to simulate, and create a folder of this name in the data/ directory.
+Users choose a short name for each surface sample they wish to simulate, and create a folder of this name in the $\texttt{data}$ directory.
 Users should then put three input files into this created folder.

 ##### zvals.txt